 Logo is a graphic image used by commercial organizations to attract customers’ attention.
-Any company tries to create their unique sign, but, unfortunately, not all of them do it successfully.
-The famous half-eaten apple, logo of the world’s largest producer of computers, phones and software, is in top 5 most recognizable emblems in the world.
+Any company tries to create its unique sign, but, unfortunately, not all of them do it successfully.
+The famous half-eaten apple, logo of the world’s largest producer of computers, phones and software, is in the top 5 most recognizable emblems in the world.
 The history of Apple logo shows how many changes it has undergone.

 A few words about the company

 April 1, 1976, is the official date when Apple was established.
 There were three founders: Steve Jobs, Ronald Wayne and Steve Wozniak.
 These three friends who managed to build a PC with MOS Technology 6502 processor and sell several prototypes got funding and registered their firm.